DharmikGor/Wordpress-Custom-Functions/README.md

 10. Get Youtube Video Thumbnail From Url

+11. Add a custom link to the end of a specific menu that uses the wp_nav_menu() function

-11. Posts Render, Pagination, Loader, and WP_Query with AJAX
+12. Posts Render, Pagination, Loader, and WP_Query with AJAX